Preparing Your Car for Transport

 - Choose the best car shipping method that suits your transporting needs.
 The open auto transport option offers cheaper rates to move your car.
 The enclosed auto transport option offers all-around protection from dirt and weather to protect your vehicle.

-- Decide on what day and time you (or a trusted representative) want to meet up with the car shipping company driver.
+- Decide what day and time you (or a trusted representative) want to meet with the car shipping company driver.
 You want to be at the location at least 15 minutes early.

 Before Shipping Your Car

 - Consider cleaning your car.
 A clean car will make it easier to spot chips, dings, dents, scratches, and other cosmetic damages.

 - Make a checklist of ALL cosmetic damages on the vehicle.
 Write all the marks you find down and include the date and time the picture was taken.